dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 ## Push the Image

 Now tag and push the image to ACR.
 You can also build the image with the right name initially.
-It's just harder to write instructions that way.
+It's harder to write instructions that way.

 ```console
 docker tag dotnetapp richlander.azurecr.io/dotnetapp